-Hailer is a cloud platform designed for process-driven business management and communication, sold as a SaaS (Software as a Service).
+Hailer is a cloud platform designed for process-driven business management and communication.
 The biggest unit in Hailer is a workspace.
 Typically, one customer has one Hailer workspace.

 Activities are the most central part of Hailer, allowing the whole organization to work in a structured way.
 Activities can include things such as sales cases, tasks and projects.
-The activities are run through processes and datasets according to predefined workflows and data structures.
-In order to create an activity, a process or dataset must be created first.
+The activities run through workflows and datasets according to predefined workflows and data structures.
+In order to create an activity, a workflow or dataset must be created first.

-Processes are predefined workflows, configured in the process editor.
-This allows the process owner to define which steps the process consists of in addition to what data is collected within the process.
-The phases of the process can be linked to each other in any order specified by the process owner.
+Workflows are predefined processes, configured in the workflow editor.
+This allows the process owner to define which steps the workflow consists of in addition to what data is collected within the workflow.
+The phases of the workflow can be linked to each other in any order specified by the process owner.

-Datasets are also configured in the process editor and have the same properties as processes.
+Datasets are also configured in the workflow editor and have the same properties as workflows.
 In datasets, moving the activities between the phases, which we in this case call categories is disabled.

-Configuring processes and datasets in Hailer requires no coding skills and can easily be done by the workspace or process owner.
-When an activity reaches a particular phase, an automatic feed post can be generated in the workspace feed.
-Users following a phase, can also be notified when new activities are inserted or moved into that particular phase.
+Configuring workflows and datasets in Hailer requires no coding skills and can easily be done by the workspace or process owner.
+When an activity reaches a particular phase, an automatic feed post can be generated for the workspace feed.
+Users following a phase can also be notified when new activities are inserted or moved into that particular phase.

 Activities can contain any number of fields.
 The available field types are: